 Suu Kyi’s commission of investigation said that there was no evidence of genocide against Rohingya Muslims in Rakhine state.
 In its interim report, the commission, led by hardline former regional military ruler and current co-vice president Myint Swe, also said there wasn’t enough evidence to support widespread rape allegations.
 It didn’t mention claims that security forces had been killing people.

-UK government minister Baroness Goldie replied in the same vein, saying that UK ministers have raised this issue in parliament and in direct discussions with the Myanmar government.
-She said that the UK government is deeply concerned about the recent military action and the lack of humanitarian access
+UK government minister Baroness Annabel Goldie replied in the same vein, saying that UK ministers have raised this issue in parliament and in direct discussions with the Myanmar government.
+She said that the UK government is deeply concerned about the recent military action and the lack of humanitarian access.

-She said that the government didn’t find Mint Swe’s commission of investigation (see above) credible, and has expressed its concerns to the UN security council.
-Goldie ended by saying that the UK government is wary of doing anything which might impede Myanmar’s legitimate democratic development.
+Goldie said that the government didn’t find Myint Swe’s commission of investigation (see above) credible, and has expressed its concerns to the UN security council.
+She ended by saying that the UK government is wary of doing anything which might impede Myanmar’s legitimate democratic development.

 That’s not good enough.
 As elsewhere, the UK bears considerable historical colonial responsibility for the mess left behind.
 It should be clear by now that the diplomatic approach has failed.
 The junta-heavy Myanmar government is no democracy.
 The UK government is defending a dictatorship that’s wearing Suu Kyi like window dressing.
 They should should be defending the Rohingya.